smlhelp/book/src/concepts/imperative.md

 ### Shebang `!`

 Next, we need a way to get our values from these references.
-In other words, we need a way to dereference our pointers. `!` (called shebang, pronounced "shuh- bang") can be used on an `'a ref` to retrieve the value being referenced.
+In other words, we need a way to dereference our pointers. `!` (called bang) can be used on an `'a ref` to retrieve the value being referenced.

 ```sml
 (* ! : 'a ref -> 'a *)